-The Center at Punchard (The Center), 30 Whittier Court, Andover, has a busy month on tap.
-Here are some of the upcoming activities:
+The Center at Punchard (The Center), 30 Whittier Court, Andover, has several activities planned.
+Here are some of the highlights: